supercollider/supercollider/README_MACOS.md

     `-DCMAKE_OSX_ARCHITECTURES='i386'`

     or combine a 32- and 64-bit version into a bundle (i.e. build a universal binary).
-    This is only possible up until OSX 10.6 and requires the dependencies (Qtlibs & readline) to be universal builds too:
+    This is only possible up until macOS 10.6 and requires the dependencies (Qtlibs & readline) to be universal builds too:

     `-DCMAKE_OSX_ARCHITECTURES='i386;x86_64'`